Angelo942/gdb_plus/README.md

 ## Main features

-* Include a python function as callback when you set a breakpoint.
+* Bypass ptrace anti-debugging.
-* Read the canary instead of bruteforcing it every time you need it while testing your exploit.
+* Include python functions as callback to your breakpoint.
-* Test a specific function of a binary with the parameters you want at any time.
+* Test / Bruteforce a specific functions of a binary with the parameters you want.
 * Log the code of a self modifying function.
 * Backup parts of your memory and restore it during future executions.
-* Don't waste time commenting your code.
-The arguments `NOPTRACE` and `REMOTE` make the exploit skip any action related to gdb.
+* For pwning don't worry about making a separate script to debug your exploit.
+The arguments `NOPTRACE` and `REMOTE` make the exploit skip any action related to gdb or attack directly the remote server.

 ## Installation